 Author: Vanessa Ngan, Staff Writer, 2005.

-Two varieties of Cryptococcus neoformans exist – neoformans and gattii.
-Cryptococcus neoformans var neoformans is the most common variety and mainly affects immunosuppressed patients such as those with HIV and AIDS.
-Cryptococcus neoformans var gattii is much less common but affects mainly immunocompetent (normal immune function) individuals.
-This variety is restricted to subtropical and tropical areas and the fungus found on eucalyptus trees and the surrounding air.
+Two varieties of C. neoformans exist – neoformans and gattii.
+C. neoformans var neoformans is the most common variety and mainly affects immunosuppressed patients such as those with human immunodeficiency virus (HIV) infection and AIDS.
+C. neoformans var gattii is much less common, but affects mainly immunocompetent individuals.
+This variety is restricted to subtropical and tropical areas and the fungus is found on eucalyptus trees and in the surrounding air.

-The most common cryptococcosis infections (Cryptococcus neoformans var neoformans) affect people with immunodeficiency, e.g. patients on high doses of corticosteroids, cancer chemotherapy patients, organ transplantation patients, and patients with acquired immune deficiency (AIDS) and human immunodeficiency virus infection (HIV).
+The most common cryptococcosis infections (C. neoformans var neoformans) affect people with immunodeficiency, for example, patients on high doses of corticosteroids, cancer chemotherapy patients, organ transplantation patients, and patients with acquired immune deficiency (AIDS) and HIV infection.
 With the global emergence of AIDS, cryptococcosis is now one of the most common life-threatening fungal infections in these patients.